Get to Know the Student Counseling Center

 Type of Appointments

-When you call our office, we will schedule a brief assessment appointment with you via telehealth.
-Once you are scheduled for a brief assessment, we will send a link to our forms that you must complete online prior to your assessment.
-This brief assessment is a quick access appointment that is your starting point at the center, not a therapy session.
-During this session, you and a therapist will discuss your treatment needs and options, including if you wish to be seen in person or via telehealth.
-You may be referred to skills or group therapy, brief individual or couples therapy, or psychiatry.
-We can also discuss treatment options outside the Student Counseling Center such as longer-term therapy or specialty treatment.
+When you call our office, we will schedule an initial appointment with a member of the triage team, a confidential service offered in collaboration with the Center for Care and Resilience.
+Once you are scheduled for a triage appointment, we will send a link to forms to complete online prior to your assessment.
+This triage appointment is your starting point.
+During this session, you and a mental health professional will discuss your treatment needs and options, including if you wish to be seen in person or via Telehealth.
+Depending on your needs, you may be scheduled with the Student Counseling Center for group therapy or be scheduled for short-term individual therapy.
+Or, you may be connected to supportive resources outside UT or in the community such as longer-term therapy or specialty treatment.
+If an outside resource is the best option depending on your needs, a care coordinator in the Center for Care and Resilience can help provide individualized support in finding off-campus care.

 Individual Therapy

-At your first individual therapy appointment, you will be able to describe your concerns, and you and your clinician will establish one or two goals for therapy.
+At your first individual therapy appointment, you will be able to describe your concerns, and you and your clinician will establish goals for therapy.
 It is important that you approach individual therapy with a frame of reference that is ready to work, as change is a process that takes active involvement from you!
-Individual sessions may start weekly or every other week and then be less frequent as you are improving.
-Many students get their needs met in just a few sessions.
+Individual sessions are usually scheduled for every other week for about a semester and may be less frequent as you are improving.
+Many students have their needs met in just a few sessions.

 Group Therapy